AxonFlow for Energy & Utilities

 Step 5: Map your regulatory requirements.
 Use the regulatory mapping table above to identify which AxonFlow capabilities address your specific compliance obligations.
 For the full compliance documentation, see Compliance Overview.

 Step 6: Evaluate with real workloads.
 Request a free Evaluation License for self-hosted validation with HITL approval gates, evidence export, and higher limits.
-If you need enterprise features (circuit breaker, kill switch, configurable TTL), direct rollout support, or managed In-VPC deployment, apply for the Design Partner Program.
+If a sponsored energy workflow must reach scoped production against a dated control requirement, use the paid Production Program.